americanexpress/gabby/README.md

 # Gabby
-Gabby provides a way to interface with several chatbot providers.
-Currently we support Watson conversation API.
+Gabby provides a way to interface with several chatbot providers through "adapters".
+Adapters interface with different services such as api.ai and Watson Conversation.

 # Why
 Many services provide a user interface for creating your chatbot but when you start to bring more developers into the picture it starts to fall apart.
 Gabby provides a way to have your chatbot be code/config driven as well as platform agnostic.
 Having your chatbot as code/config also allows you to version it using source control which makes upgrades and rollbacks a breeze.